SpencerPros/Multi-Area-OSPF-Project/README.md

 ## Project Overview

-In this project, I wanted to get a sense of what a real world scenario would look like when setting up Multi-Area OSPF on a network.
+In this project, I wanted to get a sense of what a real-world scenario would look like when setting up Multi-Area OSPF on a network.
 So, I designed and implemented a network using OSPF with multiple areas in Cisco Packet Tracer to demonstrate efficient routing and network segmentation.
 This network consists of PC's, routers, and switches interconnected to simulate a real-world scenario the best I could.

 ## Features